-- Adhering to the Port's Best Management Practices (BMPs) for keeping their areas pest free. - Providing monthly, or more frequently if needed, pest control service using their own or the Port's contractor. - Continuous pest monitoring even if the presence of pests is unknown. - Sealing and securing their spaces to prevent or discourage pests from entering the premises (e.g., weather-stripping under doors, sealing and repairing holes and cracks in the walls and ceiling).
+- Adhering to the Port's Best Management Practices (BMPs) for keeping their areas pest free. - Attending Port-provided sanitation training as required to correct discrepancies related to cleanliness. - Providing monthly, or more frequently if needed, pest control service using their own or the Port's contractor. - Continuous pest monitoring even if the presence of pests is unknown. - Sealing and securing their spaces to prevent or discourage pests from entering the premises (e.g., weather-stripping under doors, sealing and repairing holes and cracks in the walls and ceiling).
 Rodent exclusion, for example, requires filling spaces greater than 1/4 inch. - Storing food in a sealed container when not open for business.